browserpass/browserpass/README.md

 #### Installing the host application

 1. Extract the package to where you would like to have the binary.
 1. Run `./install.sh` (`.\install.ps1` on Windows) to install the native messaging host.
 If you want a system-wide installation, run the script with `sudo`.
-For Windows, system-wide installation can be done by running `.\install.ps1 global` as Administrator.
+For Windows, system-wide installation can be done by running `.\install.ps1` as Administrator and specifying "yes" at the "Install for all users?" prompt.

 Installing the binary & registering it with your browser through the installation script is required to allow the browser extension to talk to the local binary application.